 Share the love

 Recognizing and celebrating positivity promotes hope and optimism.
 Look for opportunities to amplify the positive and uplifting stories and images around you, and share your own gratitude for the people, experiences, and things you’re appreciative of.
-Whether it’s honoring caretakers and healthcare workers, posting a beautiful sunrise, celebrating good news, or sharing adorable pet pics, we can all help cultivate positivity.
+Whether it’s honouring caretakers and healthcare workers, posting a beautiful sunrise, celebrating good news, or sharing adorable pet pics, we can all help cultivate positivity.

 Access mental health supports